ICJIA/icjia-dvfr-nuxt3/content/about.md

-  review act 750 ilcs 62 the membership of dvfrc is required to have racial ethnic gender and geographic diversity dr megan alderden co chair associate professor of criminology depaul university hon robert j anderson judge retired 18th judicial circuit court content content content content content content content content content content content content content content content content content content content content content content content content content content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic
+  review act 750 ilcs 62 the membership of dvfrc is required to have racial ethnic gender and geographic diversity dr megan alderden co chair associate professor of criminology depaul university hon robert j anderson judge retired 18th judicial circuit court willette benford survivor and director of re entry city of chicago sara block co chair managing director of advocacy and partnerships ascend justice jennifer cacciapaglia executive director mayor s office of domestic violence and community violence prevention city of rockford content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic